MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/troubleshoot-microsoft-connected-cache.md

 manager: dougeby
 ---

-# Troubleshoot Delivery Optimization In-Network Cache in Configuration Manager
+# Troubleshoot Microsoft Connected Cache in Configuration Manager

-This article provides technical details about Delivery Optimization In-Network Cache (DOINC) in Configuration Manager.
-It's to help you troubleshoot issues that you may have in your environment.
-For more information on how it works and how to use it, see [Delivery Optimization In-Network Cache in Configuration Manager](/sccm/core/plan-design/hierarchy/delivery-optimization-in-network-cache).
+This article provides technical details about Microsoft Connected Cache in Configuration Manager.
+Use it to help troubleshoot issues that you may have in your environment.
+For more information on how it works and how to use it, see [Microsoft Connected Cache in Configuration Manager](/sccm/core/plan-design/hierarchy/microsoft-connected-cache).

+> [!NOTE]
+> Starting in version 1910, this feature is now called **Microsoft Connected Cache**.
+It was previously known as Delivery Optimization In-Network Cache (DOINC).

 ## Verify